 Urine Trouble by Tim Horeczko of the PEM Playbook

 It is hard to keep up with the paediatric literature.
-In order to scan through the literature I use a variety of electronic devices – my phone, an iPad and my laptop – at various times of day.
-I try and only pick them up when the girls are in bed as I’m sure having my face glued to a screen cannot be good for them.
+To scan through the literature, I use various electronic devices – my phone, iPad, and laptop – at various times of the day.
+I try to pick them up only when the girls are in bed, as I’m sure having my face glued to a screen would not be good for them.
 This narrative review from the appropriately titled Computers in Human Behaviour asks the question for me.
-By using the search terms parent, child, mobile device and interaction the authors found 27 articles dealing with the topic.
+Using the search terms parent, child, mobile device and interaction, the authors found 27 articles dealing with the topic.

 What were the main themes?

-Most parents reported using their phone whilst supervising their children and levels of engagement and interaction dropped off during these periods.
-Whilst correlation does not indicate causation there has been an increase in injures in young children after the introduction of the 3G phone network.
-Perhaps the parents that are absorbed in mobile use are less responsive to their kids, fail to respond to negative behaviours and thus children take more risks.
+Most parents reported using their phones whilst supervising their children, and engagement and interaction levels dropped during these periods.
+Whilst correlation does not indicate causation, there has been an increase in injuries in young children after the introduction of the 3G phone network.
+Perhaps the parents who are absorbed in mobile use are less responsive to their kids and fail to respond to negative behaviours, and thus, children take more risks.

-My favourite paper by Harmon and Mazmanian broke parents into four distinct types – the multitask master, distracted addict, authentic human and technological Luddite.
-If you are not the multitask master then perhaps you might need some help (take a look in the Further Reading section below).
+My favourite paper by Harmon and Mazmanian divided parents into four distinct types: the multitask master, distracted addict, authentic human, and technological Luddite.
+If you are not the multitask master, then perhaps you might need some help (take a look in the Further Reading section below).

 Further reading